Pegula Sports & Entertainment: Personnel

 Russ Brandon served as the organization's President from shortly after the company's acquisition of the Bills until his resignation in May 2018.
 This was followed by the departure of several other high-ranking executives over the course of the next year; Michael Gilbert and Nik Fattey left in December 2018, and Bruce Popko (chief operating officer, who after Brandon's departure was the highest ranking person in the organization who was not a member of the Pegula family), Brent Rossi (chief administrative officer who had replaced Gilbert), and Erica Muehlman (a senior vice president) were all fired in February 2019, with Kim Pegula indicating none of the positions would initially be replaced.

 In April 2020, during the COVID-19 pandemic in New York (state), an article from The Athletic by Tim Graham detailed and criticized PSE's termination of numerous employees in what was seen as a cost-saving measure, and also described "low morale" and a "toxic culture" within the Sabres and across the whole organization.

+In 2026, after the formal dissolution of PSE, the Bills and Sabres continue to share key executive personnel, including chief operating officer Pete Guelli.